Study: Raising tobacco purchase age lowered youth tobacco use

 The research team compared tobacco use rates among students in communities that raised the purchasing age with those that didn't.

-Using results from the Minnesota Student Survey, the research found that the odds of tobacco use among eighth- and ninth-graders in communities with higher purchase ages were significantly lower between 2016 and 2019.
+Using results from the Minnesota Student Survey, researchers found that the odds of tobacco use among eighth- and ninth-graders in communities with higher purchase ages were significantly lower from 2016 to 2019.

 "What this suggests is that this policy might be contributing to some of the reduction in tobacco use," Wilhelm said.